PretendoNetwork/.github/CONTRIBUTING.md

 At the time of writing the only part of the project ready to be localized is the [main website](https://www.pretendo.network).

-- Make sure to translate the strings from the working branch ([dev](https://github.com/PretendoNetwork/website/tree/dev)) and not the release branch ([master](https://github.com/PretendoNetwork/website/tree/master)), as the ones in the master branch are likely outdated.

 To localize the website, translate the contents of the [`US_en.json`](https://github.com/PretendoNetwork/website/blob/dev/locales/US_en.json) file from `/locales` into a file named REGION_language.json (e.g. `UK_en.json`, `IT_it.json`, `DE_de.json`, etc.).

+Make sure to translate the strings from the working branch ([dev](https://github.com/PretendoNetwork/website/tree/dev)) and not the release branch ([master](https://github.com/PretendoNetwork/website/tree/master)), as the ones in the master branch are likely to be outdated.

-When you're translating the json file, make sure to only translate the correct strings!
+When you're translating the json file, make sure to only edit the correct strings!
 This example snippet should give you a general idea of what to edit:
 ```JSON
 {